ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Stateful Precompiled Contracts

 A stateful precompile builds on a precompile in that it adds state access.
 Stateful precompiles are not available in the default EVM, and are specific to Avalanche EVMs such as [Coreth](https://github.com/ava-labs/coreth) and [Subnet-EVM](https://github.com/ava-labs/subnet-evm).
-It allows us to add even more functionality and customization to the Subnet-EVM!

 A stateful precompile follows this interface.